Am I too Intelligent to Date?

 Intelligence Speaks More Than One Language

 Love is not a résumé comparison.
-If you need to think about it as a game or test, consider it a respect test.
+If you need to think of it as a game or a test, consider it a test of respect.
 Respect requires curiosity and exploration.
 You absolutely need to learn to ask good questions respectfully.
 You need to be able to make small talk and have witty banter that is also respectful.
 These EQ skills are more important in dating and romance than your IQ.

 A software developer and a chef both manage complex systems.
 A surgeon and a musician both train in precision and discipline.
 These examples represent different skills and similar or equal rigor.
 The real question isn’t, “Are they as smart as I am?”
 It’s, “Do I honor how their mind works? ”If the answer is no, walk away without contempt.